bufbuild/docs.buf.build/docs/generate/usage.md

 ## Docker

-Buf ships a Docker image [bufbuild/buf](https://hub.docker.com/r/bufbuild/buf) that enables you to use `buf` as part of your Docker workflow.
-For example:
+Buf ships a Docker image, [`bufbuild/buf`][image], that enables you to use `buf` as part of your Docker workflows.
+Here's an example of using the image to run `buf generate`:

 ```terminal
 $ docker run \